oneops/oneops-training/includes/user-2-advanced-3-transition.md

 # Transition

-> tbd
+> Environments, Clouds and More in Depth

-## TBD
+## Environments

+Allow usage of same design for different purposes

+- scale
-- TBD
+- availability

-## Multiple Clouds

-- primary,
+- cloud usage
-- secondary
+- dns
-- disabled
+- and component configuration!

+Note:
+- review override lock and such

 ## Cloud

+- primary /  secondary / unused
+- deployment order
+- scale

+## Cloud Configuration and Operations

 - Secondary: _Disables_ the traffic
-- Ignore: Change _do not_ apply
+- Ignore: Changes _do not_ apply
 - Shutdown: _Decommission_ all the resources
 - Order: Sequence of operation
-- Scale: Increases/decrease the instances
+- Scale: Increases/decrease the number of instances

-## 2-2-2
+## Best Practices

+- 2 x 2 x 2
+  - But possible to run in one cloud at a time
+- Auto repair and auto replace on
+  - with suitable times set up
+- Configure smart ECV checks
+- Expect "failure" - reboot possible any time
+  - cloud and VM maintenance
+  - real failures

+## 2 x 2 x 2 Minimum

-What does that mean
+What does that mean?

 - 2 computes per platform
 - 2 clouds
 - 2 datacenters

-## Best Practices

-- 2 x 2 x 2 minimum
-- But possible to run in one cloud at a time
-- Auto repair and auto replace on, with suitable times set up
-- Configure smart ECV checks
-- Cloud and VM maintenance and  reboot possible any time

 ## Avoid!